LANGUAGES THAT CHINESE UNDERSTAND

-China, officially the People’s Republic of China (PRC), is the largest country of East Asia.
-It is the world’s most populous country, with a population of around 1.4 billion and these 1.4 billion people speak their own language which you call Chinese.
+China, officially the People’s Republic of China (PRC), is the largest country in East Asia.
+It is the world’s most populated country, with a population of around 1.4 billion and these 1.4 billion people speak their own language which you call Chinese.
 Chinese civilization is one of the oldest in the world around 6000 yrs old so they have their own language and & culture.
 It might sound weird but the majority of Chinese people can’t speak English.
 In China, many Chinese languages are spoken & all of them undergo 7 major divisions while compared to the spoken Chinese language but all of them are written in the same script or pattern that is called “ Hanzi ”.
 The 7 major types of Chinese Languages are:

 1. Putonghua (Mandarin)

 Mandarin is one of the groups of Chinese languages which is spoken across most of northern and southwestern China.

 The group includes the Beijing dialect, on the basis of the phonetics of Standard Chinese Language.
 Because Mandarin Chinese originates in North China & most of the Mandarin Chinese dialects are found in north China, the group is sometimes referred to as Northern Chinese.
 The writing script of Mandarin Chinese includes initials (consonants), finals (vowels) & 4+1 tones.

 The Mandarin Chinese that the educated class in Beijing used to speak was made the official language of China by the Qing dynasty in the early 1900s and the successive Republican governments.